zacharesmer/tamagometer/README.md

 `sudo usermod -aG dialout`
 (Or equivalently, `sudo usermod --append --groups dialout`.
 Do not leave out the `a` or `--append` or you'll be removed from any groups other than dialout)

-## Using the web interface
-### Snoop
+### Conversation
-This allows you to snoop/listen in on a conversation between two tamagotchis.
+This is the area to edit a conversation and then send it.
+Choose messages in the saved conversations, or paste in bitstrings, edit them, and save them.

-### Editing individual bits
+#### Editing individual bits
 Click on any bit to flip it.
-This will update the checksum and, if it's known, the displayed value (eg turning `00000000` to `00000001` in the name will update that letter from A to B)
+This will update the checksum and, if it's known, the displayed value.

-### Editing larger structures
+#### Editing larger structures
 For any known parts of the transmission, select from a list of possible values.

-For example, the name takes up 5 bytes, so editing the bits individually would be time consuming.
-Choose letters/symbols to generate the correct bits.
-### Interactions
-You can either initiate or wait for the tamagotchi to initiate.
-Right now this just plays back whatever is loaded in via the text fields.
+You can toggle whether to see the bits for the known parts in the settings.

+### Record
+This allows you to snoop/listen in on a conversation between two tamagotchis.
+You can add the recorded messages to a conversation and save it for later

+### View Saved
+Recorded messages are saved locally on your computer using IndexedDB.
+If you clear your cookies and cache or site storage you will lose your saved messages!
+Please back them up by  using the export button to save them as a file so that you can add them back if this happens.
+Importing a file will add onto any existing saved messages.

+### Diff
+This lets you compare multiple bit strings.
+This may be helpful for understanding what the different parts do.